mkuchnik/CephEvolution/EXPERIMENTS.md

 experiments.
 These can be found [here](https://docs.ceph.com/docs/luminous/rados/deployment/).
+You can find the ceph-deploy scripts in `Ceph_Deploy_Install_Scripts`.
+These scripts are included just for completion.

 Once your cluster is installed, you should check the status of your cluster.
 ```bash